 - To act in accordance with all fiduciary duties and duties of care owed by lawyers to their clients.

 - To protect, subject to overriding duties as officers of the High Court and to duties under any enactment, the interests of clients.

 Whatever legal services your lawyer provides, he or she must:

 If your lawyer does not meet these standards you can raise the matter directly with him or her through their internal complaints process.
-If this does not resolve matters, you can consider laying a complaint with the Lawyers Complaints Service.
+If this does not resolve matters, you can consider lodging a concern or laying a complaint with the Lawyers Complaints Service.